why do welding tables have holes

-Why Do Welding Tables Have Holes?
-(What Is Correct Size and Spacing)
+Why Do Welding Tables Have Holes? (+ The Correct Hole Size)

 Here are a few reasons to use holes in your welding table when working on your next project.